-Tuberculosis (TB) is a serious disease caused by bacteria that can spread from person to person through the air.
-Most often, TB infects the lungs, but in severe cases, it can also harm other parts of your body.
+Tuberculosis (TB) is a serious disease caused by bacteria that spread from person to person through the air.
+Most often, TB infects the lungs, but it can also affect other parts of the body including the brain, kidneys and spine.
 When not treated properly, TB can be fatal.
 Here is more information about TB, how it is treated, and ways to help prevent its spread.

 Anyone can get TB, but your risk is greatest if you:

-Have an immune system weakened by medications such as steroids or a disease such as diabetes
+Have an immune system weakened by medicinessuch as steroids or a disease such as HIV infection

 Have close contact with someone who has untreated active TB